 With the start of the new year, now is the time to project your sales and estimate your expenses for the next twelve months.
 This will give you an idea of the things you can include in the above plan and keep you on the right financial track for the year.
 It will also help you to set revenue goals that you and your staff can work towards.

 It is easy, as a small business owner, to keep doing things the way you always have because it seems simpler and less time-consuming than evaluating if there is a better more efficient way to do it.
 Use the start of the new year as your reason to evaluate how you do things, the tools you use to get them done, and the employees you have doing them.
 With all the new technology out there, are there tools you can use to save time or make certain tasks easier?
 Does your equipment need to be traded in for a new model?
 Do you have an employee who is not well suited for their job role or is bringing everyone down?
 Some of these things may cost a little more now but in the end can save you money, time, and headaches.

 Update your website

 It’s easy to forget about your website once it is set up.
-However, it is important to make sure it is always accurate, engaging and up to date with information about your company.
-Not to mention that search engines like web pages that are updated and not static.
+However, it is important to make sure it is always accurate, engaging, and up-to-date with information about your company.
+Not to mention that search engines like and reward web pages that are updated and not static.

 As a small business owner, you wear many hats and there are often not enough hours in the day making it easy for small things to get overlooked.
 Use the beginning of the new year as a reason to take a few minutes and add reminders to your calendar for things you might forget.
 This could include reminders for important birthdays, recurring financial responsibilities, five minutes to reward yourself for all that you do, time to reach out to important customers or time to check in with your employees.